zephir-lang/zephir-docs/en/functions.rst

         }
     }

-Note that all PHP functions only receive and return dynamic variables, if you pass a static typed variable as a parameter, some temporary dynamic variable will be used as a bridge in order to call them:
+Note that all PHP functions only receive and return dynamic variables.
+If you pass a static typed variable as a parameter, a temporary dynamic variable will automatically be used as a bridge in order to call the function:

 .. code-block:: zephir